 Rebound damping controls the speed at which the shock returns to its full travel position after compression.
 The Monarch shock features a red rebound damping adjustment knob to dial in your rebound setting.
-Rebound is quickest when the adjustment knob is in the full counter-clockwise position (turned toward the rabbit) and slowest when the adjustment knob is in the full clockwise position (turned toward the turtle).
+Rebound is quickest when the adjustment knob is in the full counter-clockwise position (turned toward the rabbit) and slowest when the adjustment knob is in the full clockwise position (turned toward the rabbit) and slowest when the adjustment knob is in the full clockwise position (turned toward the tabbit).